amyktomey/CSharpPracticeProgram/TestPlan.md

 Test plan for https://demoqa.com/books.

 Demoqa has requested a new login process that improves secutiry and privacy for registered customers.
-Testing covers setting up and/or retrieveing online ID's and passwords.
+Testing covers setting up online ID's and passwords.
 UserNames cannot have spaces, and must be 6 and 20 characters long.
 Passwords must be 8 and 15 characters long.
 Passwords are required to have as least 1 number, one capital letter, and no spaces.

-Testing does not cover new registrations or profile management.
-The assumption is that users have already registered as customerss, and there are no duplicate customers in the database.
+Testing does not cover:  UnserName or password recovery;  new registrations; profile management.
+The assumption is that users have already registered as customerss, and there are no duplicate registrations in the database.

 *Testing the UserName*